Carol Burnett: Marriages and family

-one-millionth member with the one-millionth bracelet.
+one millionth member with the one millionth bracelet.

-On November 24, 2001, Burnett married Brian Miller.
-Miller is the principal drummer for the Hollywood Bowl Orchestra and is 23 years her junior.
+On November 24, 2001, Burnett married drummer Brian Miller, who is 23 years her junior.

 Burnett has enjoyed close friendships with Lucille Ball, Beverly Sills, Jim Nabors (who became the godfather to her daughter Jody), Julie Andrews and Betty White.
 She is the acting mentor to Vicki Lawrence.
 They share a close friendship, as noted by Lawrence in a testimonial speech during her appearance at Burnett's 2013 Mark Twain Award in Washington, D.C. (recorded and broadcast on PBS Television).